 Featured Leader: Tertius A. Gous

 Tertius recommends: This tour

 is well suited to world listers and mammal enthusiasts.

-Tertius has birded widely across Africa and his sharp eye and gentle nature was key in making our 2014 tours such a success (see client comments on webpage).
+Tertius has birded widely across Africa and his sharp eye and gentle nature are key in making our Ethiopia tours such a success (see client comments on webpage).
 Tertius grew up in the bushveld in South Africa and now leads tours for Birding Africa in South

 Africa, Namibia and the Okavango, Ethiopia, Tanzania, Zambia and Madagascar.

 He is our only guide to have seen both African and Green-breasted Pittas while leading Birding Africa tours in one year!
 Tertius has a broad interest in all wildlife and is trained as a vet and volunteers his special skills for penguin conservation.